rest. (chapter 1 excerpt)

 God rested because He chose to.
 It was a moment to enjoy what He created, a time distinct from working and doing.

-Balance matters more to God than ever we could realize.
+Healthy life rhythms matter to God more than ever we could realize.

 This moment of God was set apart, but not just sequentially as another day.
 The Hebrew word qadosh—holy—means separated, distinct, consecrated.
-The seventh day of God enjoying all that He created was uniquely embedded with His essence; joy, love, peace, abundant life.
+The seventh day of God was uniquely embedded with His essence; joy, love, peace, abundant life.

 God blessed the day, placing His approval and favor upon it, as if to say: This rhythm carries something you will need.
 And, I, myself will always be with it.
 A day that was intended to shape the life of His people.